devskope/alx-low_level_programming/0x01-variables_if_else_while/README.md

 -[x] **4-print_alphabt**
 - Write a program that prints the alphabet in lowercase (except `e` and `q`), followed by a new line.

+-[x] **5-print_numbers**
+- Write a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.